Comparison Guide: The 3 Most Common Employee Badges

 For most people, employee badges are tools they don't have to think about - unless (or until) they lose theirs.
 They slide it through or hold it up to whatever nondescript box "talks" to it, and the badge does its thing.

-At ATS, we often get asked about work badges when configuring clocks for our customers.
-What company badges work with our time clocks?
-How does the system read a work badge?
+At ATS, we often get asked about employee badges when configuring time clocks for our customers.
+What company badges work with our employee time clocks?
+How does the system read an employee badge?

 To introduce you to the basics of work badges, here is our a comparison of three of the most common types of badges used in the workplace:

 There are different badge options within each of these types.
 Some of these differences are due to manufacturer specifications or industry standards followed.